-In January 2010, BRI terminated its option to acquire the Hope Brook property and transferred in 2010, Coastal Gold carried out programs of drill core physical properties investigation, ground geophysics, environmental screening, data compilation, data validation, core drilling, vibracore tailings drilling, bedrock and tailings mineral resource estimation, metallurgical assessment and general property evaluation.
+In January 2010, BRI terminated its option to acquire the Hope Brook property and transferred all of its associated exploration licences to R. Quinlan.
+As noted in report section 4.3, Coastal Gold entered into an option to purchase agreement with the Quinlan interests in January 2010 and on November 1st, 2012 disclosed that it had exercised its option to purchase a 100% interest in the Hope Brook property under terms of the Quinlan agreement.
+Since the start of exploration work in 2010, Coastal Gold carried out programs of drill core physical properties investigation, ground geophysics, environmental screening, data compilation, data validation, core drilling, vibracore tailings drilling, bedrock and tailings mineral resource estimation, metallurgical assessment and general property evaluation.
 Summaries of these programs appear below in section 6.4.